 In 2008, the U.S. Environmental Protection Agency (EPA) tightened the rules around the sale of ARs, prompted by evidence of exposure among children, pets, and non-target wildlife (animals not meant to be harmed by the poison).
 The regulations partially went into effect in 2011, at which point ARs were meant to be sold primarily to pest management professionals and not to general consumers.
 On the basis of her research, Murray was appointed to an EPA scientific advisory panel on this topic.

-The issue made headlines in Massachusetts in 2014 when a beloved red-tailed hawk named Ruby that lived with her mate near Fresh Pond in Cambridge died suddenly.
+The issue made headlines in Massachusetts in 2014 when a beloved that lived with her mate near Fresh Pond in Cambridge died suddenly.
 A toxicology screen showed that Ruby tested positive for three different types of ARs, and a post-mortem examination conducted at the Wildlife Clinic found signs that she had died due to ingesting a toxic amount of these ARs.
 The Ruby Memorial Research Fund was established in 2014 with the support of many wildlife enthusiasts to help fund Murray’s continued research on the impact of rodenticides in birds of prey.

 “These rodenticides clearly have the ability to permeate the food chain and ecosystems,” says Murray, V03.
 “The findings on ARs show the ongoing, widespread exposure of birds of prey in the northeastern United States, underscoring the need for reevaluation of mitigation measures intended to decrease this risk and for continued monitoring of wildlife species to determine the effectiveness of such measures.”